 Green Beret Knife

 The U.S. Special Forces go through a grueling amount of training and have a reputation for being absurdly tough.
-The final part of training consists of a special slice of crazy called hell week, where soldiers have to endure horrible, rigorous conditions while being sleep deprived.
-For their graduation, they receive the Green Beret Knife (aka Yarborough Knife) designed and engineered by the famed Chris Reeve.
+Each graduate receives the Green Beret Knife (aka Yarborough Knife) designed and engineered by the famed Chris Reeve.
 The blade has a dorsal-tapered profile with 55-57 HRC and a contoured canvas micarta handle.
 You can get it directly from Chris Reeve’s site with or without serrations and choose from two blade length options.

 Type of Steel: S35VN stainless steel